George A. Phillips

-Dr. George A. Phillips (1853-October 9, 1921) was an American medical doctor and politician from Maine.
+Dr. George A. Phillips (1853-October 9, 1921) was an American physician and politician from Maine.
 Phillips, a Republican served one term in the Maine House of Representatives.
 While in office, he authored a law which prohibited people with syphilis from getting married without a certificate from a physician.

 Born in Orland, Maine, Phillips graduated from Castine Normal School.
-He then earned an M.D. from the City University of New York (CUNY) in 1882.
+He then earned an M.D. from the University of the City of New York in 1882.
 He was a United States Pension Examiner, served on the Bar Harbor, Maine School Board and as president of the Bar Harbor Board of Trade.